IronistM/googleAnalyticsProphetR/README.md

 There is a sample RNotebook under the Reports folder ([report.rmd]()) that you can use with minimal configuration.

 ## Configuration
+### Packages
 As usual you will need to have all the packages mentioned on the [requirements.R]() file.

+### Authentication
-Then you will need to authenticate to Google via any method you like and is provide in [googleAuthR](), here I authenticate once and then reuse the `.httr-oauth`.
+Then you will need to authenticate to Google via any method you like and is provide in [googleAuthR](), in the example I authenticate once and then reuse the `.httr-oauth`.
+A deeper explanation of authentication can be found [here]().

+### Parameters
+You will need to pass your `GA_VIEW_ID` for the API calls and your dimensions and metric of interest (default :  `totalEvents`).
+Since we need to have a time series by the definition of the problem `date` is always added in the dimensions.